 Best Sunrise and Sunset Locations Map

-Click into the map, zoom in / out and familiarize yourself with the geography of locations along South Rim.
+Click into the map to zoom in and out so you can familiarize yourself with the geography of locations along South Rim.
 This will help you know exactly where to go when you arrive for sunrise and sunset.

 - Burgundy Stars – Each of the 4 best sunrise locations